How Colours Affect Your Mood And Emotions

-Describing one’s emotions with colours shows that there’s no denying that colours and moods are undoubtedly connected — green with envy, feeling blue, red with anger, etc — You’ll feel like painting the town red right after adorning a sexy black dress, you’ll want to drown yourself in a tub of ice-cream for the night when you stumble upon your ex lover’s favourite grey shirt.
-A recent study aptly confirms that colours do indeed affect moods and emotions at a great extent.
+Describing one's emotions with colours shows that there's no denying that colours and moods are undoubtedly connected — green with envy, feeling blue, red with anger, etc — You'll feel like painting the town red right after adorning a sexy black dress, you'll want to drown yourself in a tub of ice-cream for the night when you stumble upon your ex lover's favourite grey shirt.
+A recent study aptly confirms that colours do indeed affect moods and emotions to a great extent.

 Slipping into your favourite dress is naturally going to make you feel praise-worthy.
 To make yourself feel even greater, buy edgy colours and designs.
 On one low day of your life, go for bright shades like yellow or orange.
 These chirpy, sunny colours stimulate creativity and energy inside you and bring out the happy personality you usually pose.

 There may be some clothes that haunt you or bring back bad memories, but discarding them might not be the solution.
 Find your way around and invent some funky and fun ideas when you wear them.
 Irrespective of how you feel, don't dress up untidily.
 Even though you come across days when you work from home, get out of your night pyjamas, feel fresh and dress up presentably.

 Red is often associated mostly with anger, love and passion.
 It is a complicated colour and extremely dramatic.
 In fact, red is often associated with love - red blush or flush, but it can also have negative denominations.
 Pink as a colour is much more serene, but nothing beats the popularity of red with women.

 There is no use in saying, green has an extremely calming effect primarily because it symbolises nature.
 Although not a mainstream fashion colour, it translates well from a day to night wear, thus giving it that sophisticated look.
 Green is a very calming and refreshing colour.
 It has soothing properties, which is why people are often made to wait in ‘green rooms'.